 Night life (bars, music scene, parties) is a central component of the social scene for college students and young professionals, and an indicator of the health and vibrancy of young adult communities.
 Unfortunately, this culture is frequently marked by exploitation, disrespect, and the threat of sexual or physical violence against women.
 College parties and bars are some of the highest risk environments for the predation of sexual violence.
 There is a need to effectively prevent sexual violence and promote gender equity in party and bar environments.
 Fortunately, the bars, music scene, and parties that shape Duluth’s nightlife do not need to be overshadowed by consistent threats to safety and comfort to women and people from diverse backgrounds.
 These environments are relatively simple to reshape through sustained engagement of the primary participants--young community members.

 BEST PARTY MODEL

-Men As Peacemaker's BEST (Be Equal, Safe, and Trustworthy) Bar Model is a popular community powered process for engaging young professionals and emerging college students in shaping bar and party environments to reflect values of respect, gender equity, human dignity, and safety.
+Men As Peacemakers' BEST Bar Model (BEST = Be Equal, Safe, and Trustworthy) is a popular community powered process for engaging young professionals and emerging college students in shaping bar and party environments to reflect values of respect, gender equity, human dignity, and safety.
 BEST utilizes best practice public health models of primary prevention which assess and transform environments for sexual violence prevention.
 Endorsed by the Minnesota Department of Health, BEST is an innovative strategy for sexual violence prevention and the enhancement of a vibrant social environment in the Duluth community.